jbakic/Shielded.Gossip/README.md

 backend.
 The transaction state is stored in a CRDT type, and the servers react to changes to it by making appropriate state transitions, following a simplified Paxos-like protocol.

-*It is capable of surviving partitions, and most of the time the majority partition will be able to continue executing transactions.
-However, right now it is rather simple and there are cases where a majority partition could get blocked where a proper Paxos implementation would not.
+It is capable of surviving partitions, and most of the time the majority partition will be able to continue executing transactions.
+However, right now it is rather simple and there are possible scenarios where a majority partition could get blocked, where a proper Paxos implementation would not.
 This is still a work in progress.
-More details on the implementation are given below.*
+More details on the implementation are given below.

 You should avoid using the same fields from both consistent and non-consistent transaction, but FYI, if you access the same fields from non-consistent transactions, the non-consistent